nano-go/regexcv/README.md

 # Regexcv
-Regexcv is a command line software that is used to generate the [GraphViz Dot](http://graphviz.org/) language code of DFA/NFA from the regular regex.
+Regexcv is a command line software that is used to generate the [GraphViz Dot](http://graphviz.org/) language code of DFA/NFA from regular expressions

 # Feature